InnoDB tables are described under the

 FORCE INDEXwith your queries to force the use of a particular index, or set the

 max_seeks_for_keysystem variable to ensure that MySQL prefers index lookups over table scans.
-See Section 6.1.4, “Server System Variables”, and Section B.5.5, “Optimizer-Related Issues”.
+See Section B.4.5, “Optimizer-Related Issues”.

 SHOW TABLE STATUSdoes not give accurate statistics on

 InnoDBdoes not keep an internal count of rows in a table because concurrent transactions might “see” different numbers of rows at the same time.
-To process a
+Consequently,

 InnoDBalways stores database and table names internally in lowercase.
 To move databases in a binary format from Unix to Windows or from Windows to Unix, create all databases and tables using lowercase names.